Skip to main content

 Execution

-// Validate the event using Polymer's prover
+// Step 1: Validate and decode the proof using Polymer's prover

 (